0hasankamrul0/Old_Project/README.md

 * ### Status bar and Waiting Spinning spinster.sh - Waiting Spinning                      |/-\| <br />
     progress_bar.py - Shows Progress and Percentage     ####        | 4%
+* ### qemu Script for preparing and running qemu in Windows run 1, 2, and 3.
+    make sure to read readme